 Students, in Kurdistan Region, where English and Arabic are taught as a foreign language, find literature texts very difficult to be understood.
-Despite learning through textbooks provided, students still faced difficulties to understand the meaning of some vocabulary and words used throughout the text and comprehend its content (Sayakhan, 2007).
+Despite learning Constant the meaning of the students still faced difficulties to understand the meaning of the still faced difficulties to understand the still faced diffi of some vocabulary and words used throughout the text and comprehend its content (Sayakhan, 2007).
 Many reasons make students dislike literature.
 The lack of interest among students to study literature might be due to their low level of English language proficiency as well as the use of traditional methods in teaching.